sagarcmd/ml-lab-cse-5211/README.md

 ![image](https://github.com/user-attachments/assets/b85bbc0d-95cf-4e2a-8c7b-dbcd8d4c786b)

 High-dimensional datasets can benefit from linear SVC's ability to handle massive volumes of data effectively.
 Since it is a linear model, characteristics and classes are assumed to have a linear relationship.
 In spite of its ease of use, Linear SVC frequently exhibits strong performance in real-world scenarios and is extensively employed in diverse fields including bioinformatics, picture recognition, and text categorization.
-Linear SVC is an adaptable technique in the field of linear classification because regularization parameters may be adjusted to regulate the trade-off between attaining a large margin and reducing classification mistakes.
+Linear SVC is an adaptable technique in the field of linear classification because regularization parameters may be adjusted to regulate the trade-off between attaining a large margin and reducing classification mistakes.<br>

 5. <b>XGBoost </b>
 The decision-tree based ensemble machine learning technique XGBoost uses a gradient boosting architecture.
 In prediction problems involving unstructured data, artificial neural networks often perform better than any other algorithms or frameworks (images, text, etc.).